wenewzhang/mixin_labs-php-bot/README3.md

 print_r($trans_info);
 ```
 ![Confirm the result in Mixin messenger](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/newuser-transfer-bitcoin-to-me.jpg)
-## Send Bitcoin to another Bitcoin address like normal Bitcoin transaction
+### Send Bitcoin to another Bitcoin exchange or wallet
-Now let's withdraw Bitcoin to other exchange or wallet.
+If you want to send Bitcoin to another exchange or wallet, you need to know the destination deposit address, then add the address in withdraw address list of the Mixin network account.

-## Create withdrawal address and get the withdrawal fee
+#### Add withdrawal address and get the withdrawal fee
 We need to add a Bitcoin withdrawal address by call [API](), the ID of address will be returned in result of API.
 ```php
 $btcInfo = $mixinSdk->Wallet()->createAddress("c6d0c728-2624-429b-8e0d-d9d19b6592fa",